-Again, the acronym MCAD is the umbrella term for ALL forms of Mast Cell Activation Diseases or Disorders, including the very rare (thankfully) MC Leukemias, followed by the still rare but less so forms of Mastocytosis (several, including cutaneous and systemic), and lastly the newly but most poorly recognized yet most common (and not at all rare we’re finding) form now called Mast Cell Activation Syndrome or MCAS for which an ICD-10 code is coming October 2016 finally.
+The acronym MCAD is the umbrella term for ALL forms of Mast Cell Activation Diseases or Disorders, including the very rare (thankfully) MC Leukemias, followed by the still rare but less so forms of Mastocytosis (several, including cutaneous and systemic), and lastly the newly but most poorly recognized yet most common (and not at all rare we’re finding) form now called Mast Cell Activation Syndrome or MCAS for which ICD-10 codes finally came out in October 2016.
+(Yay!)

 Many people accidentally use the term MCAD to mean MCAS only, and many use the two terms interchangeably.
 (It doesn’t help they are off by only one letter either.)
 While technically incorrect, in the end, it’s the inappropriate mast cell over-activation in all cases that is aggravating us and sending us to the doctor (no matter how many mast cells we have and in what shape) so I don’t get too worked up about it.